Characterization: new developments for toxicity

-2. Characterisation.
-All substances are multiplied by a factor which reflects their relative contribution to the environmental impact, quantifying how much impact a product or service has in each impact category.
-Characterisation is the focus of this article.
+2. Characterization.
+All substances are multiplied by a factor that reflects their relative contribution to the environmental impact, quantifying how much impact a product or service has in each impact category.
+Characterization is the focus of this article.

 4. Weighting.
 Impact categories are assigned an importance value, and the resulting figures are used to generate a single score.

-To quantify how much impact a product or service has in the different impact categories, we use characterisation factors (CFs).
+To quantify how much impact a product or service has in the different impact categories, we use characterization factors (CFs).
 CFs express how much a single unit of mass of the intervention contributes to an impact category; how much 1 kg of chemical emission contributes to ecotoxicity, for instance.
-Let’s take the example of ecotoxicity and see how characterisation factors can be calculated.
+Let’s take the example of ecotoxicity and see how characterization factors can be calculated.

-For a proper assessment of the toxic impacts of chemical emissions, researchers need to follow a systematic modelling procedure through the fate, exposure and effects of the chemical.
+For a proper assessment of the toxic impacts of chemical emissions, researchers need to follow a systematic modeling procedure through the fate, exposure and effects of the chemical.